NBISweden/workshop-reproducible-research/docs/repres_project.md

-# Making a project reproducible
+# Using the tools to put everything together

 It is time to try to setup a project from scratch and use the different tools that we have covered during the course together!